-- Select Endpoint Policy > MAC Address Realms (for MAC Authorization realms) or Users > User Realms (for 802.1X realms) - 2.
+- 1. Select Endpoint Policy > MAC Address Realms (for MAC Authorization realms) or Users > User Realms (for 802.1X realms) - 2.
 Select the realm name. - 3.
-Select the Local Profiler Auth.
-Server as the Device Attributes Server as shown below.
+Select the Local Profiler Authentication Server as Device Attributes Server.

-Figure 18: Device Attributes
+Figure 20 Device Attributes

 - 4. Click the Role Mapping tab.

 - 5. Click New Rule.

-- 6. Set Rule based on to "Device Attribute" and then click the Update button.
+- 6. Set Rule based on to "Device Attribute" and click Update.

-Figure 19: Rule based on attribute
+Figure 21 Rule based on attribute

-- Note: If a rule exists, then the Rule based on drop-down will not appear. - 7.
-Enter a name for the rule (if creating a new one). - 8.
-Create the new role mapping rule based on the new device attributes that are now available in the attributes drop-down field.
+Note: If a rule exists, then the Rule based on drop-down will not appear.

+- 7. Enter a name for the rule (if creating a new one). - 8.
+Create the new role mapping rules. - a.
+Select the attributes based on the new device attributes that are now available in the attributes drop-down field.
 When setting the attribute value, make sure the value you enter is an exact match for the value displayed in the Device Discovery Report table.
 Wildcards ( and ?) can be used in the attribute value.

-Figure 20: Creating New Role Mapping Rule
+Figure 22 Creating New Role Mapping Rule